 Chatbot’s main objective is to reduce the repetitive task’s workload in a smoother way.
 And the second object can provide 24/7 customer service to clients.
 ChatBot is not only for customer inquiry purposes.
 We can use different ways.
 For example

 Employers feel too much boredom by doing repetitive tasks or jobs, and these tasks under-utilize human resources.
-Telecommunication companies face big challenges today at these types of repetitive tasks.
+Telecommunication companies face big challenges today with these types of repetitive tasks.
 In telecom companies, there are so many departments.
 If some customer or user wants to know any information from companies, customers are waiting too long to speak to an agent.

 A chatbot is very useful at this task; it can directly connect to all the department processes internally and can resolve issues spreading over various departments with ease.
 For the customer, the experience is much smoother.

 Companies can use ChatBots to solve these uncomfort tasks.
 Companies can also save a huge amount of money by using it to reduce appointing customer support agents and training them to solve customer queries.
 Not only this task, but ChatBots are also useful in different ways.
 By adopting ChatBots, telecommunication companies experience profits in different ways.

 All telecommunication customers or users experienced long call duration to reach out to customer agents who resolved their issues.
 Due to this, customers sometimes get too frustrated, especially when they are in a hurry or if the issue is fairly low-key.